nicolasdao/schemaglue/README.md

 }
 ```

-If this property is not setup, or if no _webconfig.json_ has been defined, then _schemaglue_ assumes that all the schema and resolver definitions are located under a ./schema/ folder.
-If neither the _webconfig.json_ file nor the _schema_ folder are defined, then an exception will be throwned by the _glue_ method.
+If this property is not setup, or if no _appconfig.json_ has been defined, then _schemaglue_ assumes that all the schema and resolver definitions are located under a ./schema/ folder.
+If neither the _appconfig.json_ file nor the _schema_ folder are defined, then an exception will be throwned by the _glue_ method.

 ## This Is What We re Up To
 We are Neap, an Australian Technology consultancy powering the startup ecosystem in Sydney.
 We simply love building Tech and also meeting new people, so don't hesitate to connect with us at [https://neap.co](https://neap.co).